mfnch/immagine/README.rst

 - Only Linux distros are targetted.
 No support for Windows or Mac OS is contemplated.

-- The image viewer is written in Python and PyGTK is used for the GUI.
+- The image viewer is written in Python 3 and GObject Introspection (GI) is used for the GUI.